XiongPengNUS/rsome/docs/_site/get_start.md

 It can be seen that the user needs to specify the `solver` argument for selecting the solver interface when calling the `solve()` method.
-The current version of RSOME provides solver interfaces for Gurobi and MOSEK.
+The current version RSOME uses the default LP solver if  `solver=None` or `solver=lpg_solver`.
+Warnings will be raised if second-order cone constraints or integer variables appearing in the model.
+For such models, please specify `solver=grb_solver` or `solver=msk_solver` respectively for activating Gurobi or MOSEK solvers.

 ```python
 from rsome import grb_solver as grb